Assistant Professor and Director of Choral Activities

 Music Building, 225

-The American Choral Directors Association has frequently recognized his work.
-Under his direction, the Macalester Concert Choir was chosen by a double-blind audition to perform at ACDA’s 2016 North Central Division Conference.
-He was one of seven American conductors selected for the ACDA International Conductors Exchange Program in China, where he conducted several student and professional choirs in greater Shanghai.
+Under his direction, the Macalester Concert Choir performed at the American Choral Directors Association’s 2016 North Central division conference.
+He was one of seven American conductors selected for the ACDA International Conductors Exchange Program in China, where he taught and conducted at the Shanghai Conservatory of Music and Fudan University.
 His doctoral thesis on Minnesotan composer Dominick Argento received ACDA’s Julius Herford Prize, awarded annually for the nation’s most outstanding dissertation in choral music.
+He was recently appointed the College/University Repertoire and Resources Chair for ACDA of Minnesota.

 Deeply committed to undergraduate education, Dr. McGaghie previously served on the conducting faculties of Harvard University and The Boston Conservatory.
 His teaching has received multiple awards from Harvard’s Derek Bok Center for Teaching and Learning.
 He holds degrees from Harvard College and Boston University, and he remains a proud member of Red Sox Nation.